 6. Always Clean Up!

-Other cross country skiers are on the trail to enjoy, which does not include sliding off your dog’s poop with their skis!
+Other cross country skiers are on the trail to enjoy, which does not include sliding off your dog’s poop with their cross country skis!
 Carry a couple of bags with you to clean up your dog’s litter.
 Even if your dog has pooped away from the trail, it is your duty as a dog owner to clean up after your dog.
 The same goes for parking lots.

 If you notice some other dog’s poop on the trail, slide it off the trail as a common courtesy.
 There are many trails that still do not allow dogs for the same reason, so keep the ones that do allow, nice and clean.

 If you have skied with your dog before, you know there are very few activities that are more enjoyable than dog walking compined with this winter sport.
 Make sure you follow the rules and act as a good dog owner.
 If you have never tried XC skiing with your fur baby, try it!
 Skijoring is a great workout for both of you.
 Not only do you get to spend time with your pooch, but it is also great for you (and your pup’s) physical as well as mental wellbeing.
 But the skiing season is also as important for your fellow skiers and their families as it is for yours.
 And not everyone is a huge fan of dogs like you are!
 Respect the physical space of other skiers and keep your dog close to you – ideally, your dog leash should not be longer than nine feet – unless stated otherwise.

 Unfortunately, many dog owners do not act as responsible citizens when it comes to controlling their dogs or cleaning after them.
 No one knows your dog better than you do.
 If you feel your dog gets excited when he/ she sees other people, keep him/ her on the leash even in dog-trails that do not ask you to leash-up your dog.
 No matter how tempting or empty a certain trail looks like if it does not allow dogs, do not risk skiing with your dog there.